Finistry

 Gas Safe Register · ACS (Accredited Certification Scheme) — renewed every 5 years

-Heating and gas work is construction work that falls under the Construction Industry Scheme (CIS).
+Heating and gas work is construction work that falls under the Construction Industry Scheme (CIS), and Gas Safe Registration is a legal requirement before you can work on any gas appliance in the UK.
 If you work as a self-employed heating engineer, your contractor deducts 20% from your payments and sends it to HMRC.
-At the end of the tax year, you file Self Assessment — and the expenses you claim often mean a significant refund.
+At the end of the tax year, you file Self Assessment — and the expenses you claim, including your annual Gas Safe renewal, often mean a significant refund.

 Gas Safe registration, ACS renewals, and a flue gas analyser are all mandatory costs that other trades don't face.
 Every one of them is deductible — and together they can add up to over £1,000/year before you even count van costs and tools.